apollographql/datasource-rest/.changeset/cuddly-cars-sparkle.md

 ---
-'@apollo/datasource-rest': patch
+'@apollo/datasource-rest': major
 ---

-The v4 update introduced multiple regressions w.r.t. the intermediary `modifiedRequest` object that was added.

-1. The `body` was no longer being added to the intermediary request object before calling `willSendRequest`
-2. `modifiedRequest.body` was never being set in the case that the incoming body was a `string` or `Buffer`

-This change resolves both by reverting to what we previously had in v3 (preserving the properties on the incoming request object).
-The types have been updated accordingly.
+This change restores the full functionality of `willSendRequest` which previously existed in the v3 version of this package.
+The v4 change introduced a regression where the incoming request's `body` was no longer included in the object passed to the `willSendRequest` hook, it was always `undefined`.

+For consistency and typings reasons, the `path` argument is now the first argument to the `willSendRequest` hook, followed by the `AugmentedRequest` request object.

+Related to the regression mentioned above, `string` and `Buffer` bodies were no longer being included at all on the outgoing request since they were just ignored and never appended to the `body`. `string` and `Buffer` bodies are now passed through to the outgoing request (without being JSON stringified).